 - The last outbreak affected some 300 people in England and Wales in May 2012

 Dr Stephen Morton, head of the multi-agency Outbreak Control Team, has said the public need take no action over the findings:

-There is no specific action for the public to take but we hope the investigations ... will help to prevent further outbreaks of this type from happening again.
+The HPA said members of the public do not need to take any action, but it hopes the findings will help prevent further outbreaks of this type from happening again.

 Professor David Salisbury, director of immunisation at the Department of Health, said: